eawag-rdm/eawag-rdm.github.io/dmp/_build/html/_sources/Eawag_SNSF_DMP_Guide.rst.txt

     :class: admonition-eawag-standard-snippet

-    All software, datasets and other creative works from this project will be published under the MIT License, placed in the public domain by applying the Open Data Commons Public Domain Dedication and License (PDDL), or placed in the public domain by applying the Creative Commons Public Domain Dedication (CC0),
+    All software, datasets and other creative works from this project will be placed in the public domain by applying the Creative Commons Public Domain Dedication (CC0 1.0).
-    respectively.
 Eawag has either unrestricted authority over the dissemination of the data and works to be published, or we have established an agreement to that effect with our collaborators.

 .. rubric:: Example 1